ahrtr/gocontainer/README.md

 	// Len is the number of elements in the container.
 	// Len() is also included in sort.Interface.
 Only golang 1.14 supports embedding of Interfaces with overlapping method sets,
-	// so let add it in this interface in the future.
+	// so let's add it in this interface in the future.
 	//Len() int
 }
 ```